progvocab/products-service/backend/java/multi_threading/README.md

 2. Each native thread is eligible to be scheduled **independently** by the Linux scheduler.
 3. Since there are 4 cores available, **the OS scheduler can assign each thread to one core**.

----

-### 💡 So does that mean no context switching?

-Not necessarily.

-Even with 4 threads and 4 cores:
+4. Even with 4 threads and 4 cores:

 * **Context switching can still occur**: